Calcium sparks: Calcium after release

 There are roughly 10,000 clusters of ryanodine receptors within a single cardiac cell, with each cluster containing around 100 ryanodine receptors.
 During a single spontaneous spark, when Ca^{2+} is released from the SR, the Ca^{2+} diffuses throughout the cell.
-As the RyRs in the heart are activated by Ca^{2+}, the movement of the Ca^{2+} released during a spontaneous spark, can activate other neighbouring RyRs within the same cluster.
+As the RyRs in the heart are activated by Ca^{2+}, the movement of the Ca^{2+} released during a spontaneous spark, can activate the neighbouring RyRs within the same cluster.
 However, there usually isn't enough Ca^{2+} present in a single spark to reach a neighbouring cluster of receptors.
-The calcium can, however, signal back to the DHPR causing it to close and preventing further influx of calcium.
-This is known as negative feedback.
+The calcium can, however, signal back to the DHPR causing it to close and preventing further influx of calcium as a form of negative feedback for long term stability.

 An increase in Ca^{2+} concentration within the cell or the production of a larger spark, can lead to a large enough calcium released that the neighbouring cluster can be activated by the first.
 This is known as spark-induced spark activation and can lead to a Ca^{2+} wave of calcium release spreading across the cell.

 During evoked Ca^{2+} sparks, all clusters of ryanodine receptors, throughout the cell are activated at almost exactly the same time.
 This produces an increase in Ca^{2+} concentration across the whole cell (not just locally) and is known as a whole cell Ca^{2+} transient.
 This Ca^{2+} then binds to a protein, called troponin, initiating contraction, through a group of proteins known as myofilaments.

 In smooth muscle cells, the Ca^{2+} released during a spark is used for muscle relaxation.
 This is because, the Ca^{2+} that enters the cell via the DHPR in response to the action potential, stimulates both muscle contraction and calcium release from the SR. The Ca^{2+} released during the spark, then activates two other ion channels on the membrane.
 One channel allows potassium ions to exit the cell, whereas the other allows chloride ions to leave the cell.
 The result of this movement of ions, is that the membrane voltage becomes more negative.
 This deactivates the DHPR (which was activated by the positive membrane potential produced by the action potential), causing it to close and stopping the flow of Ca^{2+}into the cell, leading to relaxation.